zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 [the social network]: https://en.wikipedia.org/wiki/The_Social_Network
 [ex machina]: https://en.wikipedia.org/wiki/Ex_Machina_(film)

-While there are some extremely skilled programmers out there, the reality is that most programmers don't do this.
+While there are some incredibly skilled programmers out there, the reality is that most programmers don't do this.
 Professional programming takes process and consideration and time.
-Programs take a lot of effort to build and can quickly get very complex.
+Programs take a lot of effort to build and can quickly get very complicated.
 Programmers make mistakes - you will experience errors.
 Many errors.

-It is very common for programmers to run (and rerun, and rerun) code over and over as they build a program.
+It is common for programmers to run (and rerun, and rerun) code over and over as they build a program.
 One main reason for this is that it helps catch errors as they happen.
-If running a Ruby file causes an error, but the file was working fine just a few minutes ago, something has changed during that time that has broken the code.
+If running a Ruby file causes an error, but the file worked fine just a few minutes ago, something has changed during that time that has broken the code.
 The error will also contain some information about what went wrong.

-Removing errors and debugging your own code is something you will become more familiar with over time, and we will introduce some tools and methods for debugging in upcoming lessons.
+Removing errors and debugging your code is something you will become more familiar with over time, and we will introduce some tools and methods for debugging in upcoming lessons.
 For now, though, we're going to introduce another important programming concept - _testing_ our code.